dailystory/docs/articles/emails/index.md

 When the widget is added to the designer you can move, delete or edit the widget.
 Some of the design widgets have special options which will show up in place of the widgets.

-The email designer generate HTML friendly emails optimized for common email clients such as Outlook, GMail and more.
+The Email Designer generates HTML friendly emails optimized for common email clients such as Outlook, GMail and more.
 Furthermore, emails built within the designer are also optimized for mobile devices.

 [Read more about the Email Designer in our Using the Email Designer guide](/emails/designer)